Skip links

 Sign-in and Payment

-Registration is $50 for Ohio counselors, social workers, & marriage and family therapists requesting CE’s are not expected to provide an additional donation for registration
+Registration for both in-person and virtual attendance is $10 for non-CE’s and $50 for Ohio counselors, social workers, & marriage and family therapists requesting CE’s.

 Click here to learn about the work you’re supporting when donating to Light After Loss